-Federated Media is a company that powers the best of the independent web.
-FM combines ad solutions and independently authored content with with the reach of a world class advertising network.
+Federated Media was a company that powered the best of the independent web.
+FM combined ad solutions and independently authored content with the reach of a world class advertising network.
+It was founded by John Battelle who, amongst other things, was a founding editor of Wired Magazine.

-A key element of the marketing programs on the sites that FM represents, and that it independently manages, is the amplification of the independent and branded content via social networks like Twitter, Facebook, StumbleUpon and others.
+A key element of the marketing programs on the sites that FM represented, and that it independently managed, is the amplification of the independent and branded content via social networks like Twitter, Facebook, Reddit, StumbleUpon (now Mix) and others.

 A Model to Measure Social Actions and Amplification

 To attack this challenge, I first broke down the user experience and the different variables that impacted the experience.
-I also isolated what I felt were the value elements within this experience.
-I took these two pieces put it into a picture that succinctly sums up the model.
+I also isolated what I felt were the value elements within this experience – the action or ‘endorsement’ of sharing and the value of the influencer’s audience.
+I modeled this approach on the methodology of the “Net Promoter Score” (which quantifies the likelihood of a person to recommend a product/service that they have used.)
+I took the Net Promoter methodology and applied it to the social experience and put it into a picture that succinctly sums up the model.

 Quantifying The Social Model